Signing with Seahawks ‘a dream come true’ for former Marysville Pilchuck standout Jake Luton

-RENTON – What Jake Luton called “a wild’’ 48 hours ended with him flying to Seattle early Thursday morning and inking a contract with the Seahawks to complete “a dream come true.’’
+RENTON — What Jake Luton called “a wild’’ 48 hours ended early Thursday with him flying to Seattle and inking a contract with the Seahawks to complete “a dream come true.’’

 The former Marysville Pilchuck High School standout grew up a Seahawks fan who still has vivid memories of watching Seattle’s Super Bowl win in 2014 as a junior in high school.